matthieu-bt/business-guide/source/quickstart/upgrade.rst

 ============================

 ..
 NOTE::
-   To set up Skribble Business for your company, you’ll need a Skribble account.
+  You’ll need a Skribble account to set up Skribble Business for your company.
 You can create one at `skribble.com`_ if you don’t have one yet.

 .. _skribble.com: https://my.skribble.com/signup